 New Year, New You - Bootcamps, Diets and Goal Setting

 It’s here, it’s that time of the year where people are most likely making promises to themselves to become fitter, healthier, and happier.
-It’s a time to get excited if you are looking to make change.
-However, it’s a very frustrating time of the year for people like me, for people who are passionate about helping people make real change.
+It’s a time to get excited if you are looking to make change. and looking at diet and goal setting However, it’s a very frustrating time of the year for people like me, for people who are passionate about helping people make real change.

 The biggest frustration I face is the commercial giants pushing “fads”, “results” and the “quick fix” you have been looking for.
 This is the reason why over 90% of healthy new year resolutions never see springtime.
 They don’t work!

-Let this blog give you an innocent and positive insight from a successful personal trainer in how to make this year the year you don’t procrastinate and finally do it right.
+Let this blog give you an innocent and positive insight from a successful personal trainer on how to make this year the year you don’t procrastinate and finally do it right.

 This is the biggest reason as to why people fail.
 They impulsively jump on the best marketed product they see at the time and expect results to come tomorrow.
 If I can give my first bit of advice, you must respect the process of being healthy, especially if it’s a change you are really wanting to make.